 One area which evidences this trend in the insurance industry.
 It is the growing direction for providers to attempt to change from out of network to full in-network providers.
 Most facilities these days are desperately becoming only in-network providers even though the amount per day paid by the carriers for in-network benefits has steadily been falling.

-No longer do the carriers have to devise methods to try to forced drug rehabs to become in network.
+No longer do the carriers have to devise methods to try to force drug rehabs to become in-network.
 It was only a few short years ago when the carriers were paying exorbitant amounts per day to out of network providers and the thought process of owners at that time was to remain out of network in order to reap the benefits of the absurd amounts of money which the carriers were paying for out of network benefits.
 This could not continue forever.

 Understanding Drug Rehabilitation Centers Money Owed

-Obviously, this was and continues to damage the providers financially as they are rendering services in good faith but never receiving the checks from the carriers.
+Obviously, this was and continues to damage the providers financially.
+They are rendering services in good faith but never receiving the checks from the carriers.
 The reality is that many providers did not even realize that their check-in reimbursement for services rendered had not even been sent to them by the carrier.
-Some of the providers were losing exorbitant amounts of money in this fashion and in some cases not even realizing that this was happening.
+Some of the providers are losing exorbitant amounts of money in this fashion.
+Many do not realize this when it is happening.

 The result of all of the above circumstances is that the drug rehabs have split into the “have’s” and “have-nots”.
-If you attend industry events you will likely realize that not only have the attendance numbers plummeted but the actual exhibitors themselves are often comprised only of the larger most well funded (and often time owned by publically traded companies).
-Many centers are looking for smaller, focused events that also provide business and drug rehab marketing education to survive the competitive landscape.
+If you attend industry events you will likely realize that not only have the attendance numbers plummeted but the actual exhibitors themselves.
+They are often comprised only of the larger most well funded (and often time owned by publically traded companies).
+Many centers are looking for smaller, focused events that also provide business and drug rehabs leads education to survive the competitive landscape.
 In addition, they need to implement strategies of how to properly prepare for these addiction conferences.

-It is unbelievably expensive for a facility to finance large numbers of their marketing staff to attend these events where they are actually only marketing to other marketing staff from other facilities.
-This is financial lunacy, without getting educated on proven business and marketing strategies, unless the provider has extremely deep pockets which some of them still do.
+It is unbelievably expensive for a facility to finance large numbers of their marketing staff to attend these events.
+Many are only marketing to other marketing staff from other facilities.
+This is financial lunacy, without getting educated on proven business and marketing strategies.
+Unless the provider has extremely deep pockets which some of them still do.

-The savviest operators now realize that the money which used to be spent on traditional marketing and attendance at events that do not provide proven business and drug rehab marketing practices is much better utilized with drug rehab SEO, social media and other types of online selling of their services.
+The savviest operators realize that the money spent on traditional marketing and attendance at events that do not provide proven business and drug rehab marketing practices.
+The money spent is much better utilized with drug rehabs leads, social media and other types of online selling of their services.
 One of the biggest mistakes they make is using boots on the ground as their main marketing strategy.
 Without a robust, healthy and planned marketing mix, many are at great risk of closing their doors.

 Getting Control Over Debt Collection and Revenue Cycle Management

 However, at the same time that are certain methods which at almost no cost can result in the infusion of additional capital into a sagging P/L statement.
-Debt Collection with revenue cycle management for drug rehabs is one potential partial solution to the financial problems being experienced in the healthcare industry and in particular, the addiction treatment industry.
+Substance abuse billing and debt collection with revenue cycle management for drug rehabs is one potential partial solution to the financial problems being experienced in the healthcare industry and in particular, the addiction treatment industry.

 The collection of a debt is a financial strategy which has been around since the time of the money lenders in biblical times.
 If a company lends money, or advanced money or fails to receive legitimate funds on component aspects of its business it should be entitled to take appropriate action steps to recover the resulting debt if such debt is attributable to the loan or advancement of funds to the potential debtor.
 There is nothing immoral about a company taking steps to collect its fair debt, In fact, it is business malpractice not to go after the fair debt which is owed.